adventitious/SnakeDemo/README.md

 # SnakeDemo
 game of snake using canvas and timer in wpf

-the project from here, with minor changes https://www.wpf-tutorial.com/creating-game-snakewpf/creating-the-game-area/
+the project from here, with minor changes<br>
+https://www.wpf-tutorial.com/creating-game-snakewpf/creating-the-game-area/